Zoo of Correlation Inequalities in Holography and Beyond

 In this work, we performed a systematic analysis of the classical and quantum correlation measures on both sides of the holographic duality.
 In particular, we examined whether the bulk measures $J_W,D_W$ and the boundary measures $J_R,D_R$, originally proposed in~\cite{Mori:2025gqe}, obey various properties of correlation measures such as monotonicity, monogamy, and strong superadditivity.
 Our study tests the information theoretic consistency of the holographic proposal through these zoo of correlation inequalities.

-Based on rigorous topological/homological arguments, our results (summarized in Tables~\ref{tab:cc_ineq} and \ref{tab:qd_ineq}) support the holographic proposal $J=J_W$ and $D=D_W$ by proving that $J_W$ is monotone for both parties and $D_W$ is monotone for the unmeasured party.
+Based on topological arguments, our results (summarized in Tables~\ref{tab:cc_ineq} and \ref{tab:qd_ineq}) support the holographic proposal $J=J_W$ and $D=D_W$ by proving that $J_W$ is monotone for both parties and $D_W$ is monotone for the unmeasured party in arbitrary dimensions.
 We also found that $D_W$ is neither monotonic nor monogamous with respect to the measured party.
 All of these properties are satisfied by the original correlation measures $J$ and $D$, showing consistency with the proposed duality.